 There are lots of other accommodation options in Abisko, but the STF was my personal favorite of the places I saw, and it’s conveniently located at the foot of the Aurora Sky Station – a good viewing point for the aurora – as well as the start of other trails and hikes out to aurora viewpoints.
 Plus they serve delicious Swedish pancakes at their lunch buffet on Thursdays!
 Check current prices and availability here

 The tour is also just a really fun experience.
-Chris walked us up to a tepee that he had set up on a mountainside and then anytime we wanted a rest from taking photos we could go into the tepee and warm up in front of the fire.
+Our guide walked us up to a tepee that he had set up on a mountainside and then anytime we wanted a rest from taking photos we could go into the tepee and warm up in front of the fire.
 Or if you’re more adventurous, you could try this Northern Lights snowmobile tour!

 In fact, on one of my last nights in Abisko it had been snowing all day, so I was totally caught off guard when late at night Rachel starting yelling at me to grab my tripod and get outside.
 The Blue Hole of Abisko had opened once again, this time for an amazing show!

 It only lasted for a few minutes, most of which Rachel and I spent laughing and falling over in the snow, so I didn’t really get any good photos of it.
 Uh, plus we were in a truck depot, which isn’t the most photogenic place.
 But it was amazing – and solid proof that the Blue Hole of Abisko really is a thing.

 The best place to see the Northern Lights in Finland: Saariselka

 Now we can’t forget about Finland!
 Northern Finland has lots of popular Northern Lights resorts, but the best is definitely as far north as possible in Saariselka.

 I’ve also stayed in Rovaniemi twice and loved it, but you’ll have better chances of seeing the aurora in Saariselka, as it’s much farther north.